Skip Navigation

 It depends on the type or degree of misconduct.
 The consequence of resolution will follow the guidelines of the Committee on Publication Ethics (COPE).

-17. Research Reporting Guidelines
+12. Research Reporting Guidelines

 The journal requires that manuscripts adhere to recognized reporting guidelines relevant to the research design used and requires the author(s) to submit a checklist verifying that essential elements have been reported for all primary research and systematic reviews.
+The reporting guidelines endorsed by the journal are listed below:

-• Observational cohort, case control, and cross-sectional studies
+• Observational cohort, case control and cross sectional studies

-- STROBE - Strengthening the Reporting of Observational Studies in Epidemiology
+STROBE - Strengthening the Reporting of Observational Studies in Epidemiology

-- MOOSE - Meta-analysis of Observational Studies in Epidemiology
+MOOSE - Meta-analysis of Observational Studies in Epidemiology

 • Qualitative studies

-- COREQ - Consolidated criteria for reporting qualitative research
+COREQ - Consolidated criteria for reporting qualitative research

-- SRQR - Standards for Reporting Qualitative Research
+SRQR - Standards for Reporting Qualitative Research

-• Quasi-experimental/non-randomized trials
+• Quasi-experimental/ non-randomized trials

-- TREND - Transparent Reporting of Evaluations with Non-randomized Designs
+TREND - Transparent Reporting of Evaluations with Non-randomized Designs

-• Randomized (and quasi-randomized) controlled trials
+• Randomized (and quasi randomized) controlled trials

-- CONSORT - Consolidated Standards of Reporting Trials
+CONSORT - Consolidated Standards of Reporting Trials

 • Study of diagnostic accuracy/assessment scale

-- STARD - Standards for the Reporting of Diagnostic Accuracy Studies
+STARD - Standards for the Reporting of Diagnostic Accuracy Studies

 • Systematic review and meta-analysis

-- PRISMA - Preferred Reporting Items for Systematic Reviews and Meta-Analyses
+PRISMA - Preferred Reporting Items for Systematic Reviews and Meta-Analyses

 • Quality improvement studies

-- SQUIRE - Standards for Quality Improvement Reporting Excellence
+SQUIRE - Standards for Quality Improvement Reporting Excellence

 Perspect Integr Med : Perspectives on Integrative Medicine